DimitarDDD/project5/README.md

 This is a fictional ecommerce site, for the nature of this project, for a customers where they can buy or look for a bikes and pay the parcticular bike they want, and customers can lieve their own reviews.

-Demo
-A live demo of this project can be found here.
-This application is hosted on Heroku using a Postgres (MySQL Database)

-Desktop Demo

 UX
 This site is intended for users  to buy  bikes for the season.
 By paying online, it makes it easier for users and the app owner to keep track of what is paid and what they ordered, rather than having to keep track of checks or multiple spreadsheets.